Diwali Cracker Ban: Timing for bursting crackers, full list of states where ban is imposed

 Rajasthan:

-"State govt has taken the decision to ban the sale and bursting of firecrackers to protect the health of Covid-19 infected patients & public from poisonous smoke emanating due to fireworks.
+"State govt has taken the decision to ban the sale and bursting of firecrackers to protect the health of Covid-19 infected patients and public from poisonous smoke emanating due to fireworks.
 In this challenging corona pandemic time, protecting the lives of people is paramount for govt," Chief Minister, Ashok Gehlot said.

 Chandigarh: